-What can I do if my employer is requiring me to violate my religious beliefs on the job?
-Can I be required to attend diversity training if what it teaches violates my religious beliefs?
+What can I do if my employer requires me to violate my religious beliefs on the job?
+Can I be required to attend diversity training if the content violates my religious beliefs?
 Can I be required to use words, such as pronouns, in ways that violate my religious beliefs?

 First Liberty Institute has advised hundreds of religious employees at secular workplaces who have asked questions like these.
 Our nationwide, nonprofit law firm is dedicated to protecting religious freedom for all Americans, at no cost to our clients.
-Our President and CEO, Kelly Shackelford, has over 30 years of experience defending the constitutional rights of people like you.
+Our President and CEO, Kelly Shackelford, has over 30 years of experience defending the constitutional rights of organizations like yours.